 Our research shows that as high-achieving women approach their careers and their lives, they’re factoring in 5 key themes: agency, authenticity, connection, self-clarity, and wholeness.

 These 5 themes are woven into the career decisions and leadership styles of women leaders.
 Collectively, the themes reveal deeper, more complex images of successful women and offer insight for women who are navigating their leadership journey.

 Let’s take a closer look at the 5 themes:

 1. Agency is about taking control of your career.
 It is about being your own pilot and feeling as if you’re shaping your job, your leadership style, and your life.
 In our study, “agency” referred to intentional actions taken towards achieving a desired goal.
 For example, you may take steps toward becoming more comfortable exercising authority or learning to be more politically sophisticated within your organization.
 Strategies for realizing greater agency include:

 3. Connection involves a focus on relationships.
 A desire for closer friendships and family ties drove many of the goals, choices, and decisions of the women in our study.
 Even the busiest executives invested in connections, both personally and professionally.
 To strengthen your professional connections, slow down and take time for people, build relationships, and network, network, network.
+(You really need a network of champions, and if you feel unsure about why or how, explore our networking tips for women.)
 Find a mentor or establish your personal “board of directors” to serve as a support system and sounding board.